 Why Are Jellycats So Expensive?
-The Complete Guide to Their Worth
+The Complete Guide for 2026

-Why are Jellycats so expensive?
+Why are Jellycat plush toys so expensive?
+Or more specifically, why are Jellycat toys considered a premium choice among plush toys?
 It’s a question many parents and gift-buyers ask when looking at these adorable plush toys in shop windows.

-With prices starting at £12 for small designs and going well above £60 for larger pieces, these huggable friends certainly aren’t the cheapest soft toys on the market.
+Jellycats are known for being pricey plush toys, with prices starting at £12 for small designs and going well above £60 for larger pieces.
+These huggable friends certainly aren’t the cheapest soft toys on the market.

 But there’s more to these cuddly toys than meets the eye, and knowing what you’re paying for can help make the decision easier.